 I think we’ve probably all felt the urge at one point or another to give advice.
-We see the situation someone is in, and can’t help but think if they only did X then things would be so much better for them.
+We see the situation someone is in, and can’t help but think if they only did X, then things would be so much better for them.
 Chances are that most of us have also been on the receiving end of unhelpful or unwanted advice (and quite possibly on the giving end as well).
-So how do we navigate the giving and receiving of advice so that all parties involved are getting the greatest benefit?
+So how do we navigate the giving and receiving of advice to yield the greatest benefit?

 It seems to me that we all have different strengths of “fix it” tendencies than others.
 Despite being very well-meaning, sometimes offering a fix-it solution can actually have the opposite of the intended effect.

-A friend of mine is very much a Mr. Fix-it type, and it’s been an ongoing issue that he will make a well-meaning attempt to fix the problem I’m talking about, and I’ll get upset because I feel invalidated.
-My own Ms. Fix-it tendencies are most likely to kick in when Nurse Ashley has something to say, and I recognize that I need to put more effort into making sure that stays in check.
+A friend of mine is very much a Mr. Fix-it type.
+It’s been an ongoing issue that he will make a well-meaning attempt to fix the problem I’m talking about, and I’ll get upset because I feel invalidated.
+My own Ms. Fix-it tendencies are most likely to kick in when Nurse Ashley has something to say.
+I recognize that I need to put more effort into making sure that stays in check.

 What to consider before giving advice

 It’s worth considering whether or not the person is actually asking for advice.
 I’ve noticed something interesting in this respect on my own blog.
 I typically conclude my posts with a question to try to generate dialogue.
 On some posts, I’ve noticed that this gets interpreted as asking for advice.

 It’s okay if people want to give advice; however, it does show that what seems like a request for advice may not have originally been intended that way.

 It’s also useful to consider is how much is known about the context.
 I find it fascinating when people who aren’t familiar with me or my blog at all will read a single post and comment with advice that doesn’t even remotely apply to me, which of course they wouldn’t realize because they don’t know me from a hole in the ground.